Module 5: Analyzing and segmenting feedback

 Here’s a caution for you admins: any change in this setting will appear to every user who has access to the project.
 If a Standard user selects 90 days, all users (Admins and Limited users alike) will see the same 90-day results as they refresh their Dashboard.

 A final note: when you filter the page by date range, the bar and score will update as well.
-We recommend using one set time window for each project, and rather than adjusting that regularly, filtering the page by date to see more or fewer responses.
+We recommend using one set time window for each project, and rather than adjusting it regularly, filtering the page by date to see more or fewer responses.

 Next to the Metric Score and Time window is the Smileys bar, despite the curmudgeon to the right with that red scowling face (it’s a bar with attitude).
 The term Smileys Bar doesn’t always apply literally.
 For Thumbs surveys you’ll see the classic gladiatorial thumbs up and thumbs down—a very definitive judgment.
 To say the obvious, 5-star surveys show stars; so it could easily be called “The Stars Bar” (which sounds like a jazz club in Miami).